Jimmy-YMJ/pvalidator/README.md

 # pvalidator
-Promise based data validator for browser and ndoejs, it is lightweight and powerful.
+Promise based data validator for browser and ndoejs, it is lightweight and flexible.

 ## Installing